 - News Room

 Canada has crossed the number of 100,00 Invitations to Apply (ITA) issued in 2020.
-In this article we will be talking about the two latest draws that took place on 8th and 9th of December and the profiles of candidates who were issued ITA’s.
+In this article, we will be talking about the two latest draws that took place on the 8th and 9th of December and the profiles of candidates who were issued ITA’s.